mileszs/wicked_pdf/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Run the test suite and check the output (`rake`)
+4. Add tests for your feature or fix (please)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+5. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+7. Create new Pull Request

 ### Awesome Peoples